-The definition of net turnover for non-financial companies refers to the EU's Accounting Directive and revenue as presented under IFRS® Accounting Standards, specifically in International Accounting Standard (IAS) 1 Presentation of Financial Statements paragraph 82(a).
+The definition of net turnover for non-financial companies refers to the EU's Accounting Directive and revenue as presented under IFRS® Accounting Standards, specifically in International Accounting Standard (IAS) 1, Presentation of Financial Statements, paragraph 82(a).

-It includes "the amounts derived from the sale of products and the provision of services after deducting sales rebates and value added tax and other taxes directly linked to turnover," but also includes "interest revenue calculated using the effective eligible criteria, companies in some sectors are unlikely to have many activities that would be deemed eligible under the currently available definitions, which may drive very low KPIs.
-In these cases, a company may consider providing supplemental explanation.
+It includes "the amounts derived from the sale of products and the provision of services after deducting sales rebates and value added tax and other taxes directly linked to turnover," but also includes "interest revenue calculated using the effective providing supplemental explanation.